7 Herbs and Spices That Can Help with Weight LossArticle posted in: Diet & Nutrition

 This spice exudes fall and winter vibes; however, it should be consumed year-round!
 Rich in antioxidants, cinnamon has many health benefits and has been shown to decrease insulin resistance and lower blood sugar levels, says Healthline.
 According to Medical News Today, “excess insulin, due to insulin resistance or taking diabetes medication, can lead to weight gain.”
 A component found in cinnamon has been shown to mimic the function of insulin, which transfers sugar from the bloodstream to your cells to be used as fuel, says The Journal of the American College of Nutrition.

 Sprinkle cinnamon on your smoothie bowls, chia pudding or yogurt.
-Enjoy its sweet and spicy flavor in our recipe for Keto-Friendly Cinnamon Rolls! >
+Enjoy its sweet and spicy flavor in our recipe for Cinnamon Roll Muffins! >

 Rosemary is in the same family as oregano, says Healthline.
 According to Livestrong.com, “rosemary has been found to help ward off hunger and may aid with weight loss.”
 It’s high in carnosic acid which helps the muscles utilize glucose.
 This leads to a decrease in blood sugar levels and may help with hunger.
 Carnosic acid is also said to prevent the creation of fat cells.